-Lastly, the balanced P-k-d structure's optional range trees enable fast query and implicit classification of multi-attribute data.
+Lastly, the balanced P-k-d structure's optional range trees enable fast query and classification of multi-attribute data.
 Simulations such as Uintah or CosmicWeb may have tens to hundreds of attributes.
-Choosing how to efficiently traverse and classify multi-field particle data, for example detecting halos or correlating combustion variables, could be of interest from an applications standpoint.
+Choosing how to efficiently traverse and classify multifield particle data, e.g., detecting halos or correlating combustion variables, could be of interest from an applications standpoint.